-Melitzanosalata is a traditional Greek appetizer served in many tavernas in Greeze.
+Melitzanosalata is a traditional appetizer served in many tavernas in Greece.
 It is a tasty spread or as some call it, an "eggplant salad" that is often served cold or at room temperature with many other small plates (and lots of pita bread) for dipping!

 Eggplant in Greek is called "melitzana" and salad in Greek is "salata" so putting both together literally means eggplant salad.
 I like to think of it more as a dip or 'spread' than a salad but who's judging?
 This appetizer is great for parties because it's very healthy, easy to make, inexpensive and will please even your vegan friends!

 Baba ghanoush is very similar to this recipe but melitzanosalata has NO tahini in it.
 Tahini is a sesame paste.
 Personally, I'm not a huge fan.
 I like to think of this dip as a 'Greek style' hummus but BETTER!

 Being Greek, I have had my fair share of Greek salads and spreads.
 Most often, I’m able to enjoy this authentic roasted eggplant dip at our family parties thanks to my aunt!
 Her recipe is delicious so I asked her for her secret and she offered me her recipe!

 I did tweak the recipe just a bit by adding fresh lemon juice and chopped parsley, although it didn't need much tweaking.
 The lemon juice helps keep the eggplant from turning brown AND adds a touch of acidity and brightness which I think it needs.
 And the parsley adds a pop of color and freshness!

 It is so simple to prepare!
 Keep in mind that most people use whole roasted eggplants, However, for this recipe, to save time, I cut my eggplant in half lengthwise and roasted it that way!
 Same yummy results!